kubedb/website/content/docs/platform/v2026.3.30/guides/cluster-management/add-cluster/import-rancher-cluster.md

 ## Import the Cluster

-Before importing a Rancher Managed cluster into the AppsCode Dashboard, you must switch to the Rancher organization.
+Before importing a Rancher Managed cluster into the Platform Console, you must switch to the Rancher organization.
 Follow these steps:

 1. Go to [AppsCode Console](https://console.appscode.com).
 2. Click on the Profile Icon or username.